william-dawson/BigPoly/ReadMe.md

-# CheSS Conversion
+# BigPoly

-In this program, I demonstrate how one might convert back and forth between the CheSS segmented CSR matrix format to NTPoly.
+In this program, I provide some utilities that demonstrate the interoperability of BigDFT and NTPoly.

-(THIS PROJECT STILL ISN'T DONE!)

 ## How To Compile
 Go into the Build folder and type: